Lokmanya Tilak Terminus–Karmali AC Superfast Express

-The 22115 / 16 Lokmanya Tilak Terminus - Karmali AC Superfast Express is a Superfast Express express train of the AC Express series belonging to Indian Railways - Central Railway zone that runs between and in India.
+The 22115 / 16 Lokmanya Tilak Terminus - Karmali AC Superfast Express is a Superfast Express express train of the AC Express series belonging to Indian Railways - Central Railway zone that runs between Lokmanya Tilak Terminus and in India.

-It operates as train number 22115 from to and as train number 22116 in the reverse direction serving the states of Maharashtra & Goa.
+It operates as train number 22115 from Lokmanya Tilak Terminus to and as train number 22116 in the reverse direction serving the states of Maharashtra & Goa.